aws-samples/aws-hpc-tutorials/content/05-AWS Batch/11-job-dependency.md

     }
 }
 EOF
-aws batch submit-job --cli-input-json file://stress-ng-worker-job.json --array-properties size=7
+aws batch submit-job --cli-input-json file://stress-ng-follower-job.json --array-properties size=7
 ```

 Note the parameter in the job definition for **"arraysize"** which is used to set the job array size.
-It has a default of 2 (it needs to be > 1 for any array job) but you override this default by specifying a parameter on the command line.
+It is set to a value of 2 (it needs to be > 1 for any array job) but you can also override this value by specifying this parameter on the command line.

-At this stage you can run and test the Worker job since you have already successfully executed the Master job which has written the required input for the Worker job.
-You can track the progress of the Worker job in the [**AWS Batch dashboard**](https://console.aws.amazon.com/batch/).
-Upon successful completion, your [**Amazon S3**](https://console.aws.amazon.com/s3/) bucket should contain the output files for each member task in the array.
+At this stage you can run and test the Follower job since you have already successfully executed the Leader job which wrote the required input file.
+You can track the progress of the Follower job in the [**AWS Batch dashboard**](https://console.aws.amazon.com/batch/).
+Upon successful completion, your [**Amazon S3**](https://console.aws.amazon.com/s3/) bucket should contain the output files for each member task in the array job.

-### Submit Master and Worker jobs with dependency
+### Submit Leader and Follower jobs with a dependency

 1. Empty your S3 bucket by executing the following commands.